thesauravkarmakar/GitHub101/connecting-to-github-repository.md

-## Connecting Local files to Github Repository
+## Connecting Local folder to Github Repository

 Suppose you have a local folder on your machine and you want to turn it into a Git Repository and then connect to a Github Remote Repository.Here are the steps.